Setting Up A Family Meeting Agenda (Important Things To Keep In Mind)

 Acts of kindness: Ask your kids if there is anything they can think of where they can do some acts of kindness in the community or among friends.
-This can be anything like picking up trash on the school yard, or bringing an extra lunch to a friend in need at school.
+This can be anything like picking up trash in the schoolyard or bringing an extra lunch to a friend in need at school.

-Favorite part of the week: You can always discuss your favorite parts of the week.
+Favourite part of the week: You can always discuss your favourite parts of the week.
 If anything exciting happened you should discuss it and celebrate it!

 Important Things To Do In A Family Meeting

 Everyone must have a voice: Make sure everyone in the family gets a chance to speak up.
 If someone feels like they didn’t get that chance, they could start to feel insignificant and can start to distance themselves from the family.
 This can lead to a whole new world of trouble.
 Keep things light and simple, and give everyone an opportunity to speak up.

 Coordinate schedules: Now that you’re all on the same page as to what is happening with the calendar based on the family meeting agenda, you can coordinate schedules with each other to make the week run smoothly.